strimzi-incubator/strimzi-kafka-console/README.md

     export STRIMZI_NAMESPACE=<my-namespace>

+The default name for the Kafka cluster is `ḿy-cluster`.
+It's possible to change this name setting the `STRIMZI_CLUSTER` env var before running the scripts.

+    export STRIMZI_CLUSTER=<my-cluster-name>

 ## Deploy Strimzi Cluster Operator

 In order to install the Cluster Operator, the logged user needs to have **admin rights** on the OpenShift cluster due to the CRDs (Custom Resource Definitions) which is installed.